Hypermedea/hypermedea/readme.md

 - `ThingArtifact`: wrapper for WoT 'things'
 - `PlannerArtifact`: PDDL planner (to handle WoT affordances, among others)

-For a complete documentation, run `gradle javadoc` and browse the generated Javadoc starting from `hypermedea-lib/build/docs/javadoc/index.html`.
+For a complete documentation, run `./gradlew javadoc` and browse the generated Javadoc starting from `hypermedea-lib/build/docs/javadoc/index.html`.